 To make certain that a structure will not be contrary to the public interest, or, owing to special circumstances a literal enforcement of the provisions of the ordinance will result in unnecessary hardship and so that the spirit of the ordinance shall be observed and substantial justice done.
 To learn more about the Board of Adjustments variance application procedure feel free to watch a video on the topic prepared by the Center for Land Use Education.

-You must submit a complete Variance Application (PDF) including a property survey and submit the appropriate fee based upon the Kenosha County Department of Planning and Development Fee Schedule.
+You must submit a complete Variance Application (PDF) including a property survey and submit the appropriate fee based upon the Kenosha County Department of Planning and Development Fee Schedule (PDF).
 You will then be forwarded to file your now completed application with your local town.
 After you complete your meeting(s) with the town, you will then come before the Kenosha County Zoning Board of Adjustments and present your variance for formal action.

 Please refer to the Board of Adjustments Hearing Schedule for filing and hearing dates.